wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

 - **Base styles** – base font and colors; paragraph, headings &amp; list styles, etc.
 - **Utility classes** – font size modifiers (a little bigger, a little smaller); info, warning and error colors; other universal utility stuff.
 - **Layout** – header, footer, sidebars, content blocks, other non-page-specific base blocks.
 - **Grid**.
-I don't like restrictive grids.
+I don’t like restrictive grids.
 In this demo, I use a simple grid as a bunch of helper classes to avoid repeating the same bunch of styles over and over.
 I deviate from the grid all the time to write a bunch of custom classes for a specific block.
 - **Modules** – this are the guys I was talking about.
 Modules are repeating blocks, their base styles should not depend on the context (but can be modified by the styles of the context, see below).
 Modules can be nested.
 - **Page styles** – styles of the blocks specific to the page.
 This is the place where you can modify the styles of the modules located in a specific block on the page.